pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

     - **Target Cluster**: fill in the **Username** and **Password** fields.
     - **DB/Tables Filter**: if necessary, you can specify a [table filter](https://docs.pingcap.com/tidb/stable/table-filter#cli).
 Currently, TiDB Cloud only supports one table filter rule.

 2. click **Validate** to verify whether TiDB Cloud has the access to the sample data in your specified bucket URL.
+If any access errors are returned, check and update your access configuration in [Step 2.
+Configure Amazon S3 access](#step-2-configure-amazon-s3-access).
+Then validate the access again.
-3. Click **Import** to start the import task.
+3. After the validation passes, click **Import** to start the import task.

 After the data is imported, if you want to remove the Amazon S3 access of TiDB Cloud, simply delete the policy that you added in [Step 2.
 Configure Amazon S3 access](#step-2-configure-amazon-s3-access).

 ## Import or migrate from GCS to TiDB Cloud

 If your organization is using TiDB Cloud as a service on Google Cloud Platform (GCP), you can use Google Cloud Storage (GCS) as a staging area for importing or migrating data into TiDB Cloud.

 ### Prerequisites